-The applicant published the "Notice of Filing a Tier II Application" in the Enid News and Eagle, a daily newspaper circulated in Garfield County, on March 3, 2021.
+The applicant published the "Notice of Filing a Tier II Application" in the Enid News and Eagle, a daily newspaper circulated in Garfield County, on May 10, 2022.
 The notice stated that the application was available for public review at the Enid Public Library, 120 West Maine Ave, Enid, OK or at the DEQ Air Quality Office in Oklahoma City.
-A draft of this permit will also made available for public review for a period of thirty days as stated in another newspaper announcement.
+A draft of this permit will also be made available for public review for a period of thirty days as stated in another newspaper announcement.
 The facility is located within 50 miles of the border with the state of Kansas; that state will be notified of the draft permit.
-The "proposed" permit will be submitted to EPA for a 45day review period.